ugoertz/kombilo/doc/tutorial.rst

 When no region is selected, the whole board is relevant.

-After defining the pattern and the relevant region, just press the search button (the looking glass in the row of buttons directly below the game list).
-In order to go back to the complete game list, use the "reset game list" button - the leftmost button below the game list.
+After defining the pattern and the relevant region, just click the search button (the looking glass in the row of buttons directly below the game list), or press ``Control-p``.
+In order to go back to the complete game list, use the "reset game list" button - the leftmost button below the game list, or press ``Control-r``.

 If you click on a game in the game list, the game info (players, result, komi, event, date etc.) is displayed below the game list.